About

 Research

-The ASLA Fund is producing research that outlines evidence of the benefits of landscape architecture solutions to the climate and biodiversity crises.
-The first two grants, totaling $25,000, focus on landscape architecture solutions to extreme heat and biodiversity loss.
-The research will be published on ASLA.org and openly accessible in spring 2024.
+The ASLA Fund produces research that outlines evidence of the benefits of landscape architecture solutions to the climate and biodiversity crises.

 Professional and Student Awards

 The ASLA professional awards honors the best planning, design, research, and communications work of the landscape architecture profession.
 The ASLA Student Awards honor the best creative work of emerging leaders in the profession.
-Explore hundreds of award winners that offer smart climate solutions and improve the sustainability and resilience of communities around the world.
+Explore hundreds of award winners that offer smart climate and biodiversity solutions around the world.

 ASLA Student Awards

-Browse and search for innovative plans, designs, and community service projects that imagine new solutions to climate change.
+Browse and search for innovative plans, designs, and community service projects that imagine new solutions to climate change and biodiversity loss.

 Resource Guides